molgenis/molgenis-py-consensus/README.md

 Send the raw Radboud/MUMC file and the raw files from the `Alissa` labs to LUMC to update LOVD and LOVD+.

+## 8. Producing an artefacts file
+For some labs we might get the artefacts data.
+To get an artefacts file we can use, follow these steps:
+1. Download the artefacts file using the bucket ingest of molgenis
+2. Download the table as tsv from molgenis
+3. Place it in the inbox folder of `data-transform-vkgl`
+4. Run `data-transform-vkgl` using the same genes file as the data release

+## 9. Persist source data
+Create a directory on the `gearshift cluster`, following this convention: `/groups/umcg-gcc/tmp01/projects/VKGL/yyyymm`

+Place the following data in this folder:
+- The raw lab files used in data-transform-vkgl
+- The `hgnc_genes.tsv` that was used in `data-transform-vkgl`
+- The complete `vkgl_consensus_history.tsv` used in `molgenis-py-consensus`
+- The `vkgl_consensus.csv` that was generated using `molgenis-py-consensus`
+- A readme using the following template: [README template](/templates/cluster_readme_template.txt)
+- A directory called: `umcg_artefacts`

+Place in the `artefacts` directory:
+- The artefacts source file as used in `data-transform-vkgl`
+- A readme according to the following template: [README template](/templates/cluster_readme_artefacts_template.txt)

 ## Step-to-step summary
 If you know how to do the export and don't need excessive explanation.
 Use this summary when doing the data release to make sure everything is done correctly.
 1. Delete data from vkgl_raw lab tables (`mcmd`)
 2. Download Alissa files into molgenis
 3. Upload Radboud/MUMC and LUMC data into raw tables in MOLGENIS
 4. Download raw tables from Molgenis (files should be tab-separated)
+5. VUMC data is separated into two tables, merge the files
-5. Run `data-transform-vkgl` for all labs (wait for a lab to finish before you place the next):
+6. Run `data-transform-vkgl` for all labs (wait for a lab to finish before you place the next):
     - AMC
     - Erasmus
     - LUMC